How to Increase Monthly Active Users in SaaS

 Lever 1: Fix Activation First

-You can’t grow MAU if new users aren’t converting into active users.
-Activation is the foundation — everything else builds on it.
+You can’t grow monthly active users if new users aren’t converting into active users.
+Activation is the foundation, everything else builds on it.

 Define your activation event: the single action that separates users who retain from users who don’t.
 For a B2B SaaS marketing tool, it might be “sent first campaign.”
 For an analytics product, “connected a data source.”
 For a CRM, “imported contacts.”

 Measure the percentage of new signups who complete that action within their first 7 days.
 Industry benchmarks for SaaS activation rates range from 20% to 40% (Mixpanel, 2024).
-If you’re below 25%, improving activation will move MAU more than any other lever.
+If you’re below 25%, improving activation will move monthly active users more than any other lever.

 Lever 2: Re-engagement Email Sequences

 Users who activated but went dormant are your highest-value re-engagement targets.
 They already saw value once.
-They just need a reason to come back.
+They just need a reason to come back into your monthly active users cohort.

 Build a three-email sequence triggered when a user hasn’t logged in for 7 days: